Diana Ranta

 Licenced Professional Counselor

-Aetna, BCBS, Cigna, Moda, Pacific Source, OHP, or direct payment ($150/session)
+Aetna, BCBS, Cigna, Moda, Pacific Source, Providence, OHP, Trillium, or direct payment ($150/session)

-Diana has over ten years of experience working with children, adolescents, and adults in a variety of settings, including community mental health agencies, Relief Nurseries, schools, home visiting, and residential treatment facilities.
+Diana has over twelve years of experience working with children, adolescents, and adults in a variety of settings, including community mental health agencies, Relief Nurseries, schools, home visiting, and residential treatment facilities.
 She has worked with people struggling with attachment problems, foster care and adoption, behavioral issues, emotional dysregulation, anxiety, depression, PTSD, ADHD, domestic violence, abuse and neglect, grief and loss, parenting struggles, addictions, issues related to race and ethnicity, the LGBTQIA+ community, and has experience working with families and people of all ages.

 7346 NE Sandy Blvd